-Marika Lindholm, PhD
+Marika Lindholm, Ph.D.mbg Contributor

-Marika Lindholm, PhD, is the founder of ESME (Empowering Solo Moms Everywhere), a website that aims to redefine single motherhood by providing resources, inspiration, and a point of connection for the underserved community of Solo Moms.
+Marika Lindholm, Ph.D., is the founder of ESME (Empowering Solo Moms Everywhere), a website that aims to redefine single motherhood by providing resources, inspiration, and a point of connection for the underserved community of Solo Moms.

-She was inspired to build a digital resource that could help women raising kids on their own.
+During her time at Northwestern, Lindholm became a Solo Mom.
+Newly divorced with two young children, she was inspired to build a digital resource that could help women raising kids on their own.
 Spurred by this new challenge she used her skill set as a sociologist, researching, conducting focus groups, and talking to Solo Moms to gain insight into their lives.
 The results of her inquiry made clear that women parenting alone wanted and needed support, community, and resources, eventually leading to the creation of ESME.

-Marika is now remarried and living in New York’s Hudson Valley.
+Lindholm is now remarried and living in New York’s Hudson Valley.
 In addition to overseeing ESME, she runs an organic farm with grapes, apples, chickens and 350,000 bees and is the mother of a blended family of 5 children, including 2 daughters that she and her husband adopted internationally.